Gold Coast hinterland: Tourism

 In the Gold Coast hinterland there are various scenic attractions and guesthouses that have led to the development of a vibrant tourism industry, providing a major attraction for visitors to the Gold Coast and people living in the region.
 Visitor surveys to the hinterland's parks and forests indicate the area is one of Queensland's most significant tourist destinations.
 Wine-tasting, bird-feeding, eco-tourism and bushwalking are some of the pastimes that attract visitors to the hinterland.
 Other attractions in the area include O'Reilly's Guesthouse, the Natural Bridge and Binna Burra Lodge.
 In March 2008, the Gold Coast Hinterland Great Walk connecting the Lamington and Springbrook plateaus was opened.
 The moderately difficult walking trail provides 54 km of uninterrupted track and takes three days to walk from start to finish.
+The Kooralbyn Valley Resort within the Gold Coast hinterland was once considered a luxurious hideaway for the late media magnate Kerry Packer.